Dawn of the transformer era in speech emotion recognition: closing the valence gap: Introduction

-Although this field has seen tremendous progress in the last decades~\citep{Schuller18-SER}, three major challenges remain for real-world paralinguistics-based \ac{SER} applications: \begin{enumerate*}[label=\alph*)] \item improving on its inferior valence performance~\citep{stappen2021muse, triantafyllopoulos2021multistage}, \item overcoming issues of generalisation and robustness~\citep{Oates19-RSE, Triantafyllopoulos19-TRS}, and \item alleviating individual- and group-level fairness concerns, which is a prerequisite for ethical emotion recognition technology~\citep{batliner2020ethics, cheong2021hitchhiker}. \end{enumerate*} Previous works have attempted to tackle these issues in isolation, \eg by using cross-modal knowledge distillation to increase valence performance~\citep{srinivasan2021representation}, speech enhancement or data augmentation to improve robustness~\citep{Oates19-RSE, Triantafyllopoulos19-TRS}, and de-biasing techniques to mitigate unfair outcomes~\citep{gorrostieta2019gender}.
-However, each of those approaches comes with its own knobs to twist and hyperparameters to tune, making their combination far from straightforward.
+Although the field has seen tremendous progress in the last decades~\citep{Schuller18-SER}, three major challenges remain for real-world paralinguistics-based \ac{SER} applications: a) improving on its inferior valence performance~\citep{sewa2021, triantafyllopoulos2021multistage}, b) overcoming issues of generalisation and robustness~\citep{Oates19-RSE, Triantafyllopoulos19-TRS}, and c) alleviating individual- and group-level fairness concerns, which is a prerequisite for ethical emotion recognition technology~\citep{batliner2020ethics, cheong2021hitchhiker}.
+Previous works have attempted to tackle these issues in isolation, but combining them is not straightforward.

-In recent years, the \ac{AI} field is undergoing a major paradigm shift, moving from specialised architectures trained for a given task to general-purpose \emph{foundation models} that can be easily adapted to several use-cases~\citep{bommasani2021opportunities}.
-Typically, these foundation models are trained on large datasets, often using \emph{proxy tasks} to avoid dependencies on hard-to-acquire labels, and then fine-tuned on (small) sets of labelled data for their intended tasks.
-Such models have seen tremendous success in computer vision~\citep{chen2020simple}, \ac{NLP}~\citep{vaswani2017attention}, and computer audition~\citep{baevski2020wav2vec, hsu2021hubert} -- including \ac{SER}~\citep{wang2021finetuned, Ottl20-TSE, Latif21-SOD}.
+In recent years, the \ac{AI} field is undergoing a major paradigm shift, moving from specialised architectures trained for a given task to general-purpose \emph{foundation models} that can be adapted to several use-cases~\citep{bommasani2021opportunities}.
+Such models have seen tremendous success in computer vision~\citep{chen2020simple, han2022survey}, \ac{NLP}~\citep{vaswani2017attention}, and computer audition~\citep{baevski2020wav2vec, hsu2021hubert}, including \ac{SER}~\citep{wang2021finetuned, Latif21-SOD}.
+Among others, {\wtov}~\citep{baevski2020wav2vec} and {\hubert}~\citep{hsu2021hubert} have emerged as foundation model candidates for speech-related applications.
+We evaluate several publicly-available pre-trained variants of those models for dimensional \ac{SER}, and show that they can achieve state-of-the art results for valence.
+We further analyze the influence of the model architecture, the \review{pre-}training data, how well the models generalise, their robustness, fairness, and efficiency.
+Moreover, we make our best performing model publicly available~\citep{wagner2022model}.
+To our best knowledge this is the first transformer-based dimensional \ac{SER} model released to the community.
+For an introduction on how to use it, please visit: {\release}.